Boston I-751 Lawyer for Removal of U.S. Residency Conditions

 - Copy of the Permanent Resident Card (Green Card) for you and any conditional resident children you are including in your petition;

-- Evidence of the Relationship demonstrating the marriage was entered in good faith, from the date of the marriage to date and if appropriate the circumstances for the end of the relationship.
+- Evidence of the marital relationship demonstrating the marriage was entered in good faith, from the date of the marriage to the present date and if appropriate the circumstances for the end of the marital relationship.
 These may include:

 - Birth certificates of children born from the marriage, if any;